 I was at an event recently.
 The room was overwhelmingly packed with men.
 I wasn’t surprised.
 In fact, I was excited.
 I’d been looking forward to it.
 I love working with and learning from men – and I couldn’t wait to see what this esteemed forest of testosterone (that’s the correct term for a group of men, right?) had in store at this event.

 At one point the head honcho got up on stage and shared a personal story about how he’d waited a long time for a special custom ordered item, which broke almost immediately once it finally arrived.
-He then parlayed that story to an email he’d received earlier that week and explained that the speaker originally planned for that session had unexpectedly canceled.
+He then parlayed that story to an email he’d received earlier that week and explained that the speaker originally planned for that session had unexpectedly cancelled.
 Here’s an excerpt of his explanation (where he re-enacted the email he’d received):

-“I hope this doesn’t impact our working relationship in the future” (Said in high sing song voice)
+“I hope this doesn’t impact our working relationship in the future” (Said in high sing-song voice)

 “Yeah right.”
 (Said in his normal voice with a fair wodge of sarcasm)